-Unit I: Entrepreneur and Entrepreneurship: Introduction- concept of Entrepreneur, Characteristics of Entrepreneur, Entrepreneur V/s Manager.
+Unit I: Entrepreneur and Entrepreneurship: Introduction - concept of Entrepreneur, Characteristics of Entrepreneur, Entrepreneur V/s Manager.
 Introduction to Entrepreneurship, Functions and types of entrepreneurship, nature and importance of Entrepreneurship, Entrepreneurship in India, factors effecting Entrepreneurship growth.
 (10 Hrs)

-Unit II: Entrepreneurial Motivation and Competence: Entrepreneurial Motivation, Motivational theories-motivation cycle or process-Entrepreneurial motivating factors-Entrepreneurial motivational behaviour.
-Entrepreneurial competencies-developing Entrepreneurial Competencies-Entrepreneurial development programmes.
-(10 Hrs)
+UnitII: Entrepreneurial Motivation and Competence: Entrepreneurial Motivation, Motivational theories-motivation cycle or process-Entrepreneurial Entrepreneurial motivational behaviour. motivating factors-Entrepreneurial competenciesdeveloping Entrepreneurial Competencies-Entrepreneurial development programmes.
+(10Hrs)

-Unit III: Rural and Women Entrepreneurship: Rural Entrepreneurship, need for Rural Entrepreneurs- problems of Rural Entrepreneurship- role of the government in Rural Entrepreneurship.
+UnitIII: Rural and Women Entrepreneurship: Rural Entrepreneurship, need for Rural Entrepreneurs- problems of Rural Entrepreneurship- role of the government in Rural Entrepreneurship.
 Women entrepreneurship-role of self-help groups - problems of women Entrepreneurship- Growth and recent trends in women Entrepreneurship.
+(10Hrs)

-Unit IV: Micro and Small Enterprises: Meaning and definition-micro and macro unitsessential features and characteristics of micro and Small enterprises- scope of micro and macro enterprises-objective of micro and Small enterprises- role of micro enterprise in economic development-problems of micro and Small enterprises.
+UnitIV:Micro and Small Enterprises:Meaninganddefinition-microandmacro units-essential features and characteristics of micro and Small enterprises- scope of micro and macro enterprises-objective of micro and Small enterprises- role of microenterpriseineconomicdevelopment-problemsofmicroandSmallenterprises.

-Unit V:Project Identification and Selection: Introduction- Need for project identification and selection- environment dynamics and change-identification of business opportunities-formulation of business plans; contents and significance of business plan- concept and method of project appraisal- Institutional finance to entrepreneurs.
-(8 Hrs)
+Unit V: Project Identification and Selection: Introduction- Need for project identification and selection- environment dynamics and change-identification of business opportunities- formulation of business plans; contents and significance of business plan- concept and method of project appraisal- Institutional finance to entrepreneurs.
+(8Hrs)

-- [1].
-S.S.
-Khanka (2013), Entrepreneurial Development (Fourth Ed.), S. Chand & Company, New Delhi, ISBN:81-219-1801-4 - [2].
-B. Janakiram and M. Rizwana (2011), Entrepreneurship Development, Excel Book New Delhi.
-ISBN: 978-81-7446-958-8 - [3].
-Monica Loss and F. Bascunan (2011), Entrepreneurship Development, (First Ed.), Global Academic Publisher, New Delhi.ISBN:978-93-81695-57-9 - [4].
-Peggy Lambing, Charles R Kuehl (2000), Entrepreneurship, (Second Ed.), Tata McGraw Hill, New Delhi.
+- S.S.
+Khanka (2013), Entrepreneurial Development (Fourth Ed.), S. Chand & Company, New Delhi, ISBN:81-219-1801-4 - 2.
+B. Janakiram and M. Rizwana (2011), Entrepreneurship Development, Excel Book New Delhi, ISBN:978-81-7446-958-8 - 3.
+Monica Loss and F. Bascunan (2011), Entrepreneurship Development, (First Ed.), Global Academic Publisher, New Delhi.ISBN:978-93-81695-57-9 - 4.
+Peggy Lambing, Charles R Kuehl (2000), Entrepreneurship, (Second Ed.), Tata McGraw Hill, New Delhi

-CMHC 3.4INTERNATIONAL BUSINESS ENVIRONMENT
+CMHC 3.4 INTERNATIONAL BUSINESS ENVIRONMENT

-- To enable the students to understands the conceptual framework of international business - To enable the students to know the mechanism of free trade, Forex control and BoP. - To enable the students to know the regulatory framework of various international trade associations and institutions. - To make the students to be aware of the international trade procedure and logistics management - To make the students to be aware of the issues in international business.
+- To enable the students to understands the conceptual framework of international business - To enable the students to know the mechanism of free trade, Forex control and BoP. - To enable the students to know the regulatory framework of various international trade associations and institutions. - To make the students to be aware of the international trade procedure and logistics management - To make the students to be aware of the issue in international business.

-- Identify the factors influencing the international business. - Analyze the mechanism of free trade, Forex control and BoP. - Understand the regulatory framework of various international trade associations and institutions - Recognize the international trade procedure and logistics management - Recognize the issues in international business.
+- Identify the factors influencing the international business. - Analyze the mechanism off re trade, Forex control and BoP. - Understand the regulatory framework of various international trade associations and institutions - Recognize the international trade procedure and logistics management - Recognize the issues in international business.